d-krupke/cpsat-primer/03_big_picture.md

 techniques, and communities.
 It can be overwhelming, as these groups, while sharing many similarities, also differ significantly.
 They might use the same terminology for different concepts or different terms for the same concepts, adding to the confusion.
-Surprisingly, only a handful of experts can effectively navigate these varied communities and techniques.
+Not too many experts can effectively navigate these varied communities and techniques.
 Often, even specialists, including professors, concentrate on a singular technique or community, remaining unaware of potentially more efficient methods developed in other circles.

 If you are interested in understanding the connections between different optimization concepts, consider watching the talk